 Why These Exist

 Calculate the true cost of any business loan — total repayment, weekly or monthly payments, and APR equivalent.
-Compare factor rates and terms across 7 loan products.
+Compare factor rates and terms across every loan product.

 Use Calculator →Compare the cost of a revolving line of credit vs a lump sum working capital loan for your specific draw amount and usage period.

-Use Calculator →Model funding packages from $500K to $10M.
-SBA, commercial real estate, equipment, and multi-product packages with combined debt service.
+Use Calculator →Model funding packages from $250K to $20M+.
+Commercial real estate, equipment, and multi-product packages with combined debt service.

 Use Calculator →See how multiple funding products stack together for commercial projects over $500K.
-SBA, commercial real estate, equipment, and working capital combined into one strategic package.
+Commercial real estate, equipment, and working capital combined into one strategic package.

 Explore Capital Stacking →Understand factor rates vs APR, origination fees, prepayment penalties, and the red flags that cost business owners thousands.